Jean Goss

-Jean Goss (Caluire in France November 20, 1912 - Paris April 3, 1991) was a French nonviolent activist.
+Jean Goss (November 20, 1912, in Caluire in France – April 3, 1991, in Paris) was a French nonviolent activist.

 Youth and conversion

 The son of an opera baritone who lost his voice during the First World War, Jean Goss was forced to work beginning at the age of 12 in Paris, before being hired by a French railway Company in 1937.
 At 15, he joined a trade union.

 Mobilized in 1939, he participated in the Second World War.
-In June 1940, the night before his surrender to the German Army in Lille, he lived an overwhelming experience of God's love for him and for the whole of humanity.
+In June 1940, the night before his surrender to the German Army in Lille, he lived what he called an overwhelming experience of God's love for him and for the whole of humanity.
 It would be the beginning of a lifelong commitment.
 As a war prisoner in German camps until 1945, he was sentenced to death but saved by a German officer who was moved by his testimony.